Balearic donkey: Characteristics

 The Balearic is similar to the Catalan, but smaller and with lighter bone.
 Jacks stand about 1.45 metres at the withers and weigh about 360 kilograms, while jennies stand about 1.35 m and weigh about 330 kg.
 The coat is black or nearly black in colour, shading to pale on the belly, muzzle and surround of the eyes.

 Use

-Before the mechanisation of agriculture, Balearic mares were used in all kinds of agricultural work, both for burden, carrying sacks of olives and the like, and for draught, pulling small carts; jacks were used to sire mules.
+Before the mechanisation of agriculture, Balearic jennies were used in all kinds of agricultural work, both for burden, carrying sacks of olives and the like, and for draught, pulling small carts; jacks were used to sire mules.